webxos/macroslow/README.md

 ## 🐪 Overview of MAML ##

 **MAML (Markdown as Medium Language)** is a new syntax and protocol designed by Webxos to evolve Markdown into a structured, extensible, and machine-friendly documentation language.
-While Markdown democratized formatting, MAML transforms it into a **semantic medium**—bridging human readability with intelligent data transfer.✨
+While Markdown democratized formatting, MAML transforms it into a **semantic medium**—bridging human readability with intelligent data transfer. ✨

-This guide introduces MAML to GitHub developers, outlining its syntax, use cases, and integration potential with modern API gateways, developer tools, and intelligent agents.✨
+This guide introduces MAML to GitHub developers, outlining its syntax, use cases, and integration potential with modern API gateways, developer tools, and intelligent agents. ✨

 ## 🐪 Why MAML? ##